fanzo33/google-homepage/README.md

-# top-google
+# Google Homepage
-Recreation of the traditional Google homepage.
-Assignment made by The Odin Project
+Recreation of the traditional Google homepage.</br>
+In this project, dropdown menus and hover-highlighting are included in my objectives Assignment made by The Odin Project